Chocolate Cheesecake Cookies

 Making these Chocolate Cheesecake Cookies in Advance & Storage Tips

-In the off chance that you have any leftover cookies, they can be stored in an airtight container or Ziplock bag for up to 10 days in the fridge.
+If you have any leftover cookies, they can be stored in an airtight container or Ziplock bag for up to 10 days in the fridge.
 In fact, I think they taste best after they’ve been chilled in the fridge!

 If you make the cookie dough in advance, you can freeze stuffed (and unbaked) cookies in an airtight container for up to a month.
 Let the cookies thaw in the fridge overnight, then bake as instructed.